Data from the IUCN RLE can provide biodiversity indicators for use at national or global levels, and support national action planning.

 Frequency of calculation: how does the frequency of calculating the indices affect how quickly they can detect ecosystem changes?

-This study showed that the ecosystem indices are sensitive, responsive and offer complementary information on changes in ecosystems.
+This study showed that the ecosystem indices are sensitive, and responsive and offer complementary information on changes in ecosystems.
 However, the Red List Index of Ecosystems sometimes behaved counter-intuitively due to shifting baseline syndrome.
 This is where the index “forgets” changes over time.
 This is also an issue for the Red List Index of species survival.

-The scale of ecosystem classification often affects the size of the ecosystems used in Red list of Ecosystem assessments.
+The scale of ecosystem classification often affects the size of the ecosystems used in the Red list of Ecosystem assessments.
 This can influence the output from the indices – smaller ecosystems tended to have lower index values and decline faster (larger risk or declines) than larger ecosystems.
-Careful choice of ecological variables used to calculate the Red List Index of Ecosystems and Ecosystem Health Index is critical to reliability detecting ecosystem change.
+Careful choice of ecological variables used to calculate the Red List Index of Ecosystems and Ecosystem Health Index is critical to reliability in detecting ecosystem change.